 - DIY cornucopia – Ancient Greeks and Romans associated cornucopias with a plentiful harvests, abundance, and prosperity.
 Get the tutorial to make your own!

 - Chinese zodiac – Do you know your zodiac sign, and what it means?
-Check out this post for more information on the legend of the Chinese zodiac.
+12 animals are featured – such as year of the ox and year of the rabbit.
+It is fascinating to learn more!

 Pin this post about the story of Daphne and Apollo for later